SocialHackersClass10/JavaScript3/Week2/homework/README.md

 ====================================
 The emulated "repositories" result consists of a special data collection with a multitude of nonexistent, erroneous, null, undefined, empty or missing values, test values, missing names, same names with upper/lower case differences, etc...

-It is supposed to test all possible problems a page may encounter, and has to fortify against in order not to break.
+It is supposed to represent possible data problems a page may encounter, and has to fortify against in order to work correctly.

 The subsequent "contributors" results are semi-random, meaning that names are completely random but images and links are real, tho inserted into random objects, and also the resulting contributor list length is randomized.